SilentView/GigaTok/Detailed_instructions.md

 ```

 **While we use rotation trick for all our released tokenizers, users can toggle it off when training GigaTok from scratch.** This can be achieved by setting `rot: False` in the model config file.
 The performance will not degrade.
+Further, we suggest a simpler inital training setting by setting `aux_loss_end=0` (it toggles off the shortcut reconstruction and feature reconstruction loss for initial stage.)

-To check the suggested simplified tokenizer training config, see `configs/vq/VQ_BL256_train.yaml`.
+To check the suggested simplified tokenizer training config, see [configs/vq/VQ_BL256_train_new.yaml](configs/vq/VQ_BL256_train_new.yaml).